 The Company's financial investments and the cash available for long term investment are managed by Sarasin & Partners, who are given discretion in the choice of investments and in asset allocation within parameters set and varied periodically by the Board.
-In consultation with the Investment Managers, the Board decided in 2019 to combine the UK equity and Overseas equity parts of the portfolio into a single asset class, namely, global equities, using a corresponding market index for performance measurement.
-This decision was implemented with effect from 1 January 2020.
-In 2020, the performance of the investment managers against the relevant benchmarks was broadly in line for bonds while the Company's Global equities outperformed the benchmark index by a wide margin.
+In 2021, the performance of the investment managers against the relevant benchmarks was broadly in line for bonds and the Company's Global equities.

-In 2020 the value of the financial investments increased to £21,592,781 (2019: £20,884,047).
-The benchmark index for Global equities rose by 12.7% while conventional gilts rose by 8.3%.
-After allowing for net disposals in the year, the overall investment return, inclusive of investment income, capital appreciation and exchange gains and net of investment expenses, was £2,551,530.
-The return for the year on the whole portfolio was measured at 11.5%.
+In 2021 the value of the financial investments decreased slightly to £21,490,583 (2020: £21,591,783).
+The benchmark index for Global equities rose by 19.6% while conventional gilts declined by 5.2%.
+After allowing for net disposals in the year, the overall investment return, inclusive of investment income, capital appreciation and exchange gains and net of investment expenses, was £2,073,313 (2020: £2,551,530).
+The return for the year on the whole portfolio was measured at 9.8% (2020: 11.5%).